Overview

 How are vaginal boils diagnosed?

 A physical exam is usually sufficient to diagnose the boil.
-Vaginal bumps or hard lump on pubic area under the skin or bump on the genital typically can resolve without medical treatment.
+Vaginal bumps or hard lumps on the pubic area under the skin or bump on the genital typically can resolve without medical treatment.
 However, you can experience a lot of pain in case of an infection.
-If that is the case, you must have the boil drained or take antibiotics as prescribed.
+If so, you must have the boil drained or take antibiotics as prescribed.

 What tests will be done to diagnose a vaginal boil?